AzureAD/AzureADAssessment/README.md

 ```

 ## Run the Data Collection
 Data collection from Azure AD can be run from any client with access to Azure AD.
 However, data collection from hybrid components such as AD FS, AAD Connect, etc. are best run locally on those servers.
+The AAD Connect data collection needs to be run on both Primary and Staging servers.

 Verify that you have authorized credentials to access these workloads:
 * Azure Active Directory as Global Administrator or Global Reader (email OTP policy won't be reported by Global Reader)